Worship the Lord in the beauty of holiness

 St. Mary the Virgin

 We practice Marian Devotion.
-We pray the Angelus frequently, and during the Easter season, we sing the Regina coeli, and the Rosary is recited every Saturday.
-We also observe many of the historic Marian days, and during the month of May we have a May Festival.
+We pray the Angelus frequently, and during the Easter season, we sing the Regina coeli, and the Rosary is recited regularly.
+We also observe many of the historic Marian days, and during the month of May we have a May Crowning.
 The church has a statue of Mary with the Christ Child, while the chapel has a statue of Our Lady.

 Stations of the Cross